Key Points

 The above operational definition is for a measurement of continuous data where the characteristic was measured.
 You could apply the same concept when the characteristic needs to be defined in terms of discrete or attribute data.

 Good communication between you and your customer is vital to eliminating debates and disagreements.
-The same holds true for people communicating within your organization.
+The same holds for people communicating within your organization.
 The best question to ask is, “What do you mean by that?”
 This will lead you into a discussion of operational definitions.

 By having good, agreed-upon operational definitions, you will eliminate disputes and disagreements.